-(Jr./Sr. standing; department permission)
+Multimedia Internship (Jr./Sr. standing; department permission)

-A supervised work experience in electronic media which allows students to bring together theoretical knowledge, skills and attitudes developed in the classroom with practical experiences in the work place.
+A supervised work experience in multimedia which allows students to bring together theoretical knowledge, skills and attitudes developed in the classroom with practical experiences in the work place.

-Topics in Mass Communication (Jr./Sr. standing)
+Topics in Multimedia Communication (Jr./Sr. standing)